Snapshots of Food Industry News

 Jubilant FoodWorks: Same Store Sales up by 17.8 Percentage

-The fact that Jubilant FoodWorks has reported and increase by 17.8 percent in same store sales points to the revival in the fast food eating space.
+The fact that Jubilant FoodWorks has reported and increased by 17.8 percent in same-store sales points to the revival in the fast food eating space.
 Jubilant operates fast food outlets like Domino’s Pizza and Dunkin’ Donuts.
-Jubilant reported rise in sales for the third quarter ended December 31, 2017.
+Jubilant reported a rise in sales for the third quarter ended December 31, 2017.
 The company believes the rise in sales is because of everyday value pricing and deals, online ordering which contribute to about 60 percent of delivery revenue.
 Dunkin’ Donuts losses have begun to reduce as the focus has shifted to donuts and beverages and closing down of unprofitable stores.
-The company’s focus on consumers and improved products, as well as control on costs has seen them making a healthy margin expansion.
+The company’s focus on consumers and improved products, as well as control on costs, have seen them making a healthy margin expansion.

 Harsimrat Kaur Badal: India and ASEAN Co-operation can Dominate World Food Market

-India’s Union Food Processing Minister Harsimrat Kaur Badal has stated that India and the ASEAN nations have the potential to dominate the world food market by maximising opportunities in the food processing sector.
-She said that each of the 10 nations of the ASEAN group Brunei, Cambodia, Indonesia, Malaysia, Myanmar, Singapore, Thailand, the Philippines, Laos and Vietnam, can benefit from each other’s experiences and also share technologies in the field of food processing.
-She also called for the optimum utilisation of limited natural resources and reduction of the post-harvest farm losses.
+India’s Union Food Processing Minister Harsimrat Kaur Badal has stated that India and the ASEAN nations have the potential to dominate the world food market by maximizing opportunities in the food processing sector.
+She said that each of the 10 nations of the ASEAN group Brunei, Cambodia, Indonesia, Malaysia, Myanmar, Singapore, Thailand, the Philippines, Laos, and Vietnam, can benefit from each other’s experiences and also share technologies in the field of food processing.
+She also called for the optimum utilization of limited natural resources and reduction of the post-harvest farm losses.